phetsims/circuit-construction-kit-common/docs/implementation-notes.md

 we don't have designs for some of the sims (such as AC), it is kind of like a kitchen sink
 * There are two kinds of ammeter.
 One is a single-terminal probe (Ammeter.js) which can sense the current when placed over a wire.
 The other is a series ammeter (SeriesAmmeter.js), which must be connected with a circuit in series and reads out the current through itself.
+* View Layering: the CircuitLayerNode shows circuit elements, highlights, solder, and sensors.
+Each CircuitElementNode may node parts that appear in different layers, such as the highlight and the light bulb socket.
+Having the light bulb socket in another layer makes it possible to show the electrons going "through" the socket (in z-ordering).
+The CircuitElementNode constructors populate different layers of the CircuitLayerNode in their constructors and depopulate in their dispose functions.